Nothing Is Off the Table at Dinner With the Cast of Queer Eye

 We do.
 Do you feel like that’s effective?

 KB: I do.
 I am a black gay man and I have been closed out of many doors.
 What we learned from generations behind is that it’s our duty to bang the door and say, “No, I have to come in.”
 What’s that saying?
-“If you don’t have a seat at the table, you’re most likely on the menu”?
+“If you don’t have a seat at the table, you’re most likely on the menu?”

 I would say banging on the door feels like a different dynamic than going into the belly of the beast and having this type of conversation.
 I’m wondering if that’s effective because there are plenty of people who have tried to have that conversation with this administration, but I was wondering if that’s where the focus should be?